StergiosCha/CoqLACL/README.md

 adjectives.v: Some ideas on multidimensional adjectives and the sigma type treatment (via dependent records) of intersective adjectives

+CN_predhyp.v: Contains ideas proposals solutions along with proofs associated with issues that arise if one takes the common nouns as types view.
+Predicational, hypothetical and negated sentences are taking care of.

 FraCasCoq.v: This includes a number of proofs for a number of examples from the FraCas.

 test.v: This is a file quite close to MainCoq.v with the addition of some automated tactics to be used with FraCasCoq.v